drsimonj/drsimonj.github.io/about.md

 ## Simon A Jackson, Ph.D

 I'm a cognitive scientist and R enthusiast, currently working as a postdoctoral research fellow at the Cognitive and Decision Sciences (CODES) Research Lab in the School of Psychology, University of Sydney, Australia.
-At present, my work in funded by the Australian Defence Science and Technology Group to investigate adaptable cognitive and decision making in land-vehicle crews.
+At present, my work in funded by the Australian Defence Science and Technology Group to investigate adaptable cognition and decision making in land-vehicle crews.
 I'm passionate about psychology, decision making, data analytics, and...
 R!

 ## This blog